siemens/embb/README.md

 interface can be disabled with -DUSE_AUTOMATIC_INITIALIZATION=OFF.
 This way, unexpected delays after startup can be avoided, e.g. for timing measurements.

+Furthermore, EMB² can be built to work with threading analysis tools such as Helgrind or ThreadSanitizer.
+To enable support for them use -DTHREADING_ANALYSIS_MODE=ON.
+This uses mutexes around atomics to avoid false positives and degrades performance significantly.

 The tutorial of EMB² comes with example source files in doc/examples/.
 These can be built with the other source files using CMake option -DBUILD_EXAMPLES=ON in the generation step.
 Note, however, that the examples use C++11 features and